il-an/reccomendEngine/README.md

 # reccomendEngine
-A simple music recommendation engine in Python
+A simple friend recommendation engine in Python